ftheberge/GraphMiningNotebooks/README.md

 Chapter 6 notebook:
  * install node2vec from https://snap.stanford.edu/node2vec/
- * GED code from https://github.com/ftheberge/Comparing_Graph_Embeddings (more details in the notebook)
+ * GED code from https://github.com/ftheberge/Comparing_Graph_Embeddings which is included in this repo (more details in the notebook)

 Complementary material:
  * install the graph2vec code from https://github.com/benedekrozemberczki/graph2vec